s-a-ha/h-ai-der/README.md

 ### 4. Reinforcement Learning: Mastering Atari Breakout with PPO
-An RL model that trains an AI agent to
+An RL model that trains an AI agent to progressively master the classic game of Atari Breakout.

 * **Code/Demo**: [Pong](https://github.com/s-a-ha/h-ai-der/blob/main/Reinforcement_Learning_with_Atari_Breakout.ipynb)